-- all persons proposing to undertake a land use and/or development within the Planning Area boundary, whether residents or non-residents; and, - the Mayor and Councillors and their delegates as they make land use and development decisions.
+- all persons proposing to undertake a land use and/or development within the Municipal Planning Area boundary, whether residents or non-residents; and, - the Mayor and Councillors and their delegates as they make land use and development decisions.

-All development, including the subdivision/severance of land and change of use of land, carried out within the Planning Area must have a permit issued by Council in accordance with the Municipal Plan and these Development Regulations.
+All development, including the subdivision/severance of land, change of use of land, and accessory uses and accessory buildings, carried out within the Municipal Planning Area must have a permit issued by Council in accordance with the Municipal Plan and these Development Regulations.